Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 In cases where the type is dynamically allocated (managed types and collections like NativeArray and NativeList), calling `Read` will read the value in-place whenever possible, avoiding further allocations.

-`AreEqual` can be used to determine if a value has changed from a previous value cached via `Duplicate` at a previous time to determine if a value has changed or not, to avoid re-sending the same value multiple times.
-This previous value cached via `Duplicate` can also be used to calculate deltas for implementing `ReadDelta` and `WriteDelta`.
+You can use `AreEqual` to determine if a value is different from the value that `Duplicate` cached.
+This avoids sending the same value multiple times.
+You can also use the previous value that `Duplicate` cached to calculate deltas to use in `ReadDelta` and `WriteDelta`.

-Note that the type must be serializable according to the "Supported Types" list above.
+The type you use must be serializable according to the "Supported Types" list above.
 Each type needs its own serializer instantiated, so this step tells the codegen which types to create serializers for.

-Note also that the codegen makes the assumption that all `NetworkVariable` types will exist as fields within `NetworkBehaviour` types, and limits its inspection to those fields to identify which types to create serializers for.
+:::note Unity's code generator assumes that all `NetworkVariable` types exist as fields inside `NetworkBehaviour` types.
+This means that Unity only inspects fields inside `NetworkBehaviour` types to identify the types to create serializers for.

  ### Custom NetworkVariable Example